Lynn Rainbow: Entertainment career

 Rainbow reprised the role of Sonia Freeman in the film version of the serial, Number 96, in 1974.
 In the film, a newly married Sonia returns to Number 96, but again worries she is losing her mind.
-Rainbow shot all her scenes for the film in a single day, before rushing off to give a theatre performance as Elvira in Blithe Spirit that same night.
+Rainbow shot all her scenes for the film in a single day, before rushing off to give a theatre performance as Elvira in Blithe Spirit that night.

-After Number 96 Rainbow continued to make guest appearances in Australian television drama series, features in miniseries Against the Wind (1978), took a regular role in soap opera The Young Doctors, guest starred in six episodes of A Country Practice, and appeared in an early episode of Home and Away.
+After Number 96 Rainbow continued to make guest appearances in Australian television drama series, featuring in the miniseries Against the Wind (1978), took a regular role in the soap opera The Young Doctors, guest starred in six episodes of A Country Practice, and appeared in an early episode of Home and Away.

 Personal life and honours

 Rainbow married British Australia actor Tom Oliver in 1973.
-They first met in the 1970s on the set of Number 96 (before his long run as Lou Carpenter in Neighbours).
+They first met on the set of Number 96 (before his long run as Lou Carpenter in Neighbours).

-Rainbow was awarded in the Queens Birthday Honours with the Order of Australia (AM) with the indictment being for "significant service to the community through support for a range of cultural and charitable organisations, and to the performing arts as an actor".
+Rainbow was awarded in the Queens Birthday Honours with the Order of Australia (AM) with the citation being for "significant service to the community through support for a range of cultural and charitable organisations, and to the performing arts as an actor".

-Actors’ and Entertainers’ Benevolent Fund Queensland (of which she is vice-president) honoured Rainbow with the 2024 Alan Edwards Lifetime Achievement Award (AELAA).
+The Actors' and Entertainers' Benevolent Fund Queensland (of which she is vice-president) honoured Rainbow with the 2024 Alan Edwards Lifetime Achievement Award.